silverstripe/doorman/readme.md

 }
 ```

+You can find more in-depth documentation in [docs/en](docs/en/introduction.md).

 ## Motivation

 There are many great libraries that do something similar to this.
 They usually require PHP ^5.4 or additional extensions.
 This library aims to make child process management simple, and supported everywhere.